-Business Impact
+Business impact

 By implementing the Operational Excellence Pillar and Operational Excellence Lens, the SaaS provider improves their deployment pipeline and ensures that updates are delivered quickly and reliably.
 Automating deployment processes reduces the risk of human error, and continuous monitoring enables the company to identify potential issues before they affect users.